|Evan’s Building, Valletta|

 Go down to the Evan’s Building in Valletta, shown on the map above.
 Follow the signs for the ‘Malta Experience’ and you will find it easily enough.
 Ask the nice gentleman standing inside the doors which queue you should join.

-Between the hours of 08.30 and 11.00 on Monday, Tuesday, or Thursday.
-It may be open until 12.30, but the earlier you get there the better.
+Between the hours of 08.30 and 11.30 on Monday, Tuesday, Thursday or Friday.
+The earlier you get there the better.

 What do I need to bring?:

 - original & copy of your old ID card (if you have one, otherwise your passport)

 - completed documents which you can download from here: https://mhas.gov.mt/en/MHAS-Information/Services/Pages/Residence.aspx

 (As an EU citizen who is working here in Malta, I was asked to complete form ID2 and form A)

 - original & copy of employment contract or ETC engagement form (if that applies to you)

 Or you can request the forms when you get to the Evan’s Building if you are not sure exactly which ones apply in your case.
 They will then ask you to either come back the next day or else complete the forms and drop them up to the counter when you are done.
 When I went there I didn’t have any forms, and was given the paperwork and told to complete it and come back on Thursday.

 You wait.
 That’s the stage I’m at now.
 I will keep you informed of further developments…